Atripla Lawsuit | 2025 Latest Updates

 Allegations against Gilead Sciences in the class action include:

-• Failing to disclose that TDF had significant risk for toxicity and bone and kidney damage
+• Failing to disclose that tenofovir disoproxil fumarate TDF had a significant risk for toxicity, bone loss, and kidney damage.

-• Failed to warn consumers of the kidney, bone risks and minor trauma in all patients, not just those with preexisting kidney and bone problems
+• Failed to warn consumers of the kidney, bone risks and minor trauma in all patients, not just those with preexisting kidney and bone density loss.

 Get a Free Atripla Lawsuit Evaluation With Our Lawyers